-A mother with perinatal mental health or psychosocial problems may face feel too depressed or anxious to talk, play and connect with their child,.
+A mother with perinatal mental health or psychosocial problems may feel too depressed or anxious to talk, play and connect with her child.
 The child then becomes more apathetic and doesn't seek out attention.
 The mother might then lessen her attention to the child, establishing a negative cycle which prevents good bonding and development.